suncoast-devs/handbook/lessons/full-stack-build-an-app/12-add-support-for-reviews.md

 # Add support for reviews

-We can now add the support for restaurant reviews.
+We can now add support for restaurant reviews.

 ## Database model